ccd-utexas/TACC_profile/README.md

 [Then proceed as above for checking out the latest tag.]
 ```

-**Note:** This respository must be kept private since .profile has aliased commands for accessing Lonestar.
+**Note:** This respository must be kept private since the startup scripts have commands for accessing Lonestar.
 The commands identify the ccd account.
+This repository also contains the Anaconda license.